Nike-Inc/cerberus/README.md

 `./gradlew cerberus-web:bootRun --debug-jvm`

-You can start it and skip building the dashboard, once the dashboard has been built once for faster app start times.
+You must build the dashboard once and after you make changes

-`./gradlew cerberus-web:bootRun -x cerberus-dashboard:buildDashboard`
+`./gradlew cerberus-web:bootRun cerberus-dashboard:buildDashboard`

 We have also including 2 convenience scripts that are nice because they give you pretty colors